chaxus/ran/packages/docs/src/article/designMode.md

 ### 5.2 外观模式

-> Facade Pattern：A facade pattern defines a high-level interface that provides a unified interface for a set of interfaces in a subsystem.
+> Facade Pattern: A facade pattern defines a high-level interface that provides a unified interface for a set of interfaces in a subsystem.
 It makes the subsystem easier to use, not only simplifying the interfaces in the class, but also decoupling the caller from the interface.
 Appearance mode, also known as facade mode, is a structural design mode.

 ![](../../assets/article/designPattern/外观.png)